vsoch/vsoch.github.io/_posts/2019/2019-07-08-the-research-software-engineer.md

 and others at your institution.
 If you are able, you can set aside funding in your grants to hire an RSE.
 When you do, you can share and exemplify the work done to stress the importance to the larger community.
-The awareness must reach up to the highest level of an instutition to put policy in place that can guarantee support for research software.
+The awareness must reach up to the highest level of an institution to put policy in place that can guarantee support for research software.

 > Can I start a community of RSEs at my institution?